DNAcastigator/Chromatin-Dynamics-as-a-Precursor-to-Genetic-Evolution-in-Heliconius-erato-Speciation/RBb test.md

-# Ruggieri-Bellin binomial test
+# Custom Binomial test
-The RBb test splits the genome into 10 Fst intervals (increasing by 0.1), then calculates an expected probability to find a unique ATAC peak in each interval (using the average of 1000 random sampling), and then performs a binomial test for each interval using the empirical number of unique ATAC-peak as “number of successes”, the total number of ATAC peaks in that Fst interval as “number of trials” and the expected probability as “hypothesized probability of success”.
-The test outputs a p value for each test (null hypothesis “greater”) that then are adjusted using holm correction.
+The Custom binomial test splits the genome into 10 Fst intervals (increasing by 0.1), then calculates an expected probability to find a unique ATAC peak in each interval (using the average of 1000 random sampling), and then performs a binomial test for each interval using the empirical number of unique ATAC-peak as “number of successes”, the total number of ATAC peaks in that Fst interval as “number of trials” and the expected probability as “hypothesized probability of success”.
+The test outputs a p-value for each test (null hypothesis “greater”) that then are adjusted using holm correction.

 The following picture tries to summarize the previous, quite wordy, explanation.
 ![image](https://github.com/DNAcastigator/summer-project/assets/47642926/a83005c1-ac3f-4231-872d-f297ce2b8404)